 - Your tub must not be close to any power line.
 Never place your hot tub near an electric outlet.

 - The foundation under the hot tub must be very strong.

 Now these are the 3 most commonly used foundation types for a hot tub

-Grass is definitely one of the most used surfaces under an blow up hot tub.
+The grass is definitely one of the most used surfaces under a blow up hot tub.
 And why not?
 If not contaminated with broken glass or wooden sticks, it makes an awesome cushioning material.

 However, the ordinary ground is not such a good insulator.
 Try to use a ground cloth or an air mat under the hot tub, both for heat insulation and puncture protection.